 How To Count Distinct Values In Excel

-I have here a data set of team records from major league baseball from 1995 through 2018.
-What I want to know is how many unique team names are there.
+Here I have a data set of team records from major league baseball from 1995 through 2018.
+What I want to know is how many unique team names there are.
 We’ve got this Name column and I want to count these up.

 So, we’re going to do three options.
 First is the most traditional way.
 I’ll go over to my Data tab and there’s an option to remove duplicates.
 That’s going to work, but I’m going to copy and paste the Name column to a new sheet because this is going to just ride over this data.

-And now, if I remove duplicates, it will give us what remains, which are 35 unique values.
+And now, if I remove duplicates, it will give us what remains, which is 35 unique values.

 I could also do this COUNTA.
 I’m using COUNTA rather than just COUNT because COUNTA also picks up text values while COUNT only picks up number values.
-So, we can run that, and we see 35 unique team names.
+So, when we run that, we can see 35 unique team names.

 So that’s a pretty easy option to use.
 We didn’t need to write any functions.
-It’s very low code, but the fact that we have to hard code, it messes up our original code.
+It’s very low code, but the fact that we have to hard code messes up our original code.
 That’s not great for me.
 So, let’s try another option.

 And if I click, OK, we’ll get what looks like a plain old pivot table.
 Now, I’m going to put the column, Name in my Value here.